 We can help you explore anatomy, desires, fantasies and fears.
 As practitioners, we train to accept diversity of background, gender, anatomy, sexual preferences and relationship preferences.

 You can learn about your body through coaching, education and embodied experiencing

-What is special about Sexological Bodywork is that it allows people to design new experiences involving their bodies, sensations and sexuality.
+Unlike other sex therapies, Sexological Bodywork allows people to design new experiences involving their bodies, sensations and sexuality.
 Clients choose the experiences they want and will help them learn most.
 Experiences can range from simply noticing their body or a short touch, through to full body or genital massage.
 These can be practices the client takes home to practice or that they experience in a session.

-Clients are always completely at choice in these experiences.
+Clients are always completely at choice in the experiences they have in Sexological Bodywork sessions.
 They can choose experiences based on breathwork, nervous system regulation, movement, sound, touch, embodied consent, orgasmic yoga coaching, masturbation coaching, and erotic bodywork.
 And whatever the experience, clients can stop it whenever they like.